 Saintes: ( 1 hour drive)

 One of the jewels of the Charente Valley, Saintes was founded by the Romans in the 1st century AD, becoming the Gallo-Roman capital of Aquitaine.
 Today, this friendly town on the Charente has something for everyone, and we especially love to visit on Saturday mornings when there's a huge, lively market.
-There is the Germanicus Arch with its soaring twin arches and intricate carvings - built by the Romans at the entrance to a bridge, it was moved to its present riverside location in the 19th century.
+There is the Germanicus Arch - built by the Romans.
 You can also wander the remains of the Roman amphitheatre which once held 15,000 spectators.
 Set in a natural hollow, it still provides an atmospheric venue for summer concerts.
-The Abbaye aux Dames makes a fascinating visit - Textles enthusiasts, look out for the needlepoint "tapestry" hangings depicting the story of creation.
+The Abbaye aux Dames makes a fascinating visit - Textiles enthusiasts, look out for the needlepoint "tapestry" hangings depicting the story of creation.
 You can also relax on a guided river cruise - a delightful perspective on this fascinating town.
 Of course, there are also cafes and restaurants, shops and boutiques.

 Blaye: (1 hr drive)